 The white willow’s final season, its legacy takes new root

-Cuttings will be shared with the community
+Cuttings will be shared with the community to carry forward the spirit of the original willow.

-Cuttings will be shared with the community
+Cuttings will be shared with the community to carry forward the spirit of the original willow.

 The white willow, on the south side of the Tier Building, has reached the end of its long-standing life.
 Estimated to have been planted in the 1960s, the willow is the largest tree on campus by diameter at breast height (DBH) at 100-centimeters.
 The tree’s slow and continuous decline in health means that its removal is necessary to ensure safety and to support the long-term health of the UM urban canopy.
 While this marks the end of the tree's life on campus, it also opens a door to reflect on the significance of willows both in prairie ecosystems and within the green spaces that shape our campus.